Everything You Need to Know About the WordPress Robots.txt File

 user-agent: * disallow: /wp-admin/ user-agent:bingbot disallow:/

-What you’re doing in this case is blocking all bots from accessing the wp-admin file but blocking Bingbot from accessing your entire website.
+What you are doing in this case is blocking all bots from accessing the wp-admin file.
+Yet, you are blocking Bingbot from accessing your entire website.

 How to Test Your Robots.txt File